Icons stop working after using kepler for a while

 After having kepler open for some uncertain amount of time, the icons just stop working right.
 When you drag an actor to the canvas, the error " Error getting kar file on actor drop: For input string: "11906637555"" is displayed in the console and the icon that shows on the canvas of the newly dropped actor is either a blank box or a generic green box.

-#1 Updated by Chad Berkley over 11 years ago
+#1 Updated by Chad Berkley almost 12 years ago

 It looks like it might be trying to connect to the ecogrid for some reason and failing.
 The EcogridUtils error message always accompanies the kar file error.

 [java] EcogridUtils: The time to create instance is =========== 0